cdanvergara/privateresolv/README.md

 ## What This Configuration Creates

 - **DNS Private Resolver**: The main resolver service in your existing virtual network
+- **Inbound Subnet**: A dedicated subnet for inbound DNS queries with proper delegation to Microsoft.Network/dnsResolvers
-- **Dedicated Subnet**: A new subnet in your existing VNet with proper delegation to Microsoft.Network/dnsResolvers
+- **Outbound Subnet**: A dedicated subnet for outbound DNS queries with proper delegation to Microsoft.Network/dnsResolvers
+- **Inbound Endpoint**: Handles DNS queries coming into your virtual network
+- **Outbound Endpoint**: Handles DNS queries going out from your virtual network
 - Uses your existing VNet and resource group infrastructure

 ## Prerequisites